Press "Enter" to skip to content

 The following options are available (SAP Cloud Integration is always the runtime component):

-- SAP Trading Partner Management: SAP’s newest B2B tool is linked to the SAP Integration Advisor.
-The user has to create the mappings in the SAP IA, then the B2B scenario in the SAP TPM.
+2. SAP Trading Partner Management: SAP’s newest B2B tool is typically linked to the SAP Integration Advisor, but the usage is not obligatory (anymore).
+The user creates the mappings in the SAP IA, then implememnts the B2B scenario in SAP TPM.

 In this blog post we describe the different options and when it is recommended to use them: